slatedocs/slate/source/index.html.md

 ### Creating accounts in the test network

-> For now we recommend running the code below on repl.it [https://repl.it/@abuiles/CreateStellarAccount](https://repl.it/@abuiles/CreateStellarAccount)
+> For now, run the code below on repl.it [https://repl.it/@abuiles/CreateStellarAccount](https://repl.it/@abuiles/CreateStellarAccount)

 ```javascript
 const StellarSdk = require('stellar-sdk')